Jessicavazm/t1w9-python-practise/README.md

 - (Start, Stop, Step) (0,you need to define, 1) where 0 and 1 are default arguments for start and step.
 - If you want to print in reverse, you can use negative step -1.
 Start number > stop number to work.

+## Pseudo code
+- Description of steps in an algorithm or a program, step by step in human language using some code syntaxes.
+- Pseudo code serves as a bridge between human understanding and eventual implementation in a programming language.

+## Flow chart
+- Diagram that represents a process or an algorithm, it helps to visualize.
+    - Oval = Start/ End
+    - Parallelogram = Input/ Output
+    - Rectangle = Process/ Step
+    - Diamond = Decision
+    - Arrow = Flow